About Watsonville

 Jail & Inmate Records

-The Santa Cruz County Main Jail in the city of Santa Cruz serves as the primary detention facility for the area.
-When someone is arrested, they go through booking—photographing, fingerprinting, and recording of personal information.
+The Santa Cruz County Main Jail in the city of Santa Cruz is the primary detention facility for the area.
+When someone is arrested, they go through booking, photographing, fingerprinting, and recording of personal information.
 The county maintains an online inmate locator tool for those trying to find information about current detainees.
 Visitors must schedule appointments ahead of time and follow specific rules regarding dress code and conduct during their time at the facility.
+California's bail system allows defendants to secure release pending trial by posting the amount set by the court.

 Arrest Records